telecta/playbook/README.md

 Full-time developer make their own decisions about how much holiday they’d like to take.
 We try to make sure that everyone takes 30 days a year.

 Team members announce their holiday plans on Slack to check for scheduling issues.
-If there are no major problems, they then add their holiday dates into our shared Google Calendar.
+If there are no major problems, they then add their holiday dates into our shared Google Calendar marked with Yellow.

 To minimise holiday disruptions, we ask that developer try and plan holidays to avoid departing mid iteration.
 Since iterations run Wednesday to Tuesday, this means that departing on Wednesdays, and returning on Tuesdays is easiest for everyone.